JaysGitLab/cs-5666-scatt-gp/README.md

 * Enter `make scatt` and hit return.
 * Enter the name of your SCATT submissions folder when prompted.
 * View the report output.

+## Demo Instructions on Windows
+* From the Scatt Git Repository, download the WindowsDemo zip file.
+* Unzip the WindowsDemo zip file.
+* Click on the unzipped WindowsDemo folder.
+* Click on the Scatt.bat file.
+* The command prompt should open, and you can enter the name of your submissions folder.
+* View the report output.